Anukomanal/Quiz-app/README.md

 ## 📌 *How It Works*

-1. Load Questions – The app loads quiz questions from a JavaScript array or JSON file.
+1. Load Questions – The app loads quiz questions from a JavaScript.
 2. Display Question & Options – One question is shown at a time with multiple-choice answers.
 3. User Selects an Answer – The app checks correctness and gives instant feedback.
 4. Score Calculation – Correct answers increase the score.